hashiruhq/engine/Readme.md

 # Trading Engine

+## To Do

+- !!!
+When the engine restarts it should fetch the last trade generate for each connected market and only start generating trades from that last trade based on the max(order ids).
+- !!
+Rerun the benchmarks to check the performance of the new kafka client library and update the current values
+- Add support for multiple communication channels: Apache Kafka(done), RabbitMQ, Redis, Apache Pulsar, AWS SQS, ZeroMQ

+### Questions/Improvements

+- Q: How do we handle server crashes and maintain the trading lists?
+  A: The engine now uses consumer instead of consumer groups and can automatically restart from any previous offset
+- Q: How/When do we acknowledge orders?
+  A:
+- Q: How do we handle persistance while maintaining the high load?
+  A:
+- Q: How do we handle upgrades and redeployments?
+  A:
+- Q: How do we prevent double spending?
+  A:
+- Q: How do we prevent memory leaks?
+  A:
+- Q: Perform benchmarks on the entire system and check what happens when the load is increased.
+  A:

 ## How to build a trading engine

 In this section I will try to document step by step how to build a trading engine in Golang from scratch.